Green recovery: Globally

-A July 2021 update to the World Scientists' Warning to Humanity found the 17% of COVID-19 recovery investments funds that had reportedly been allocated to a green recovery as of March 2021 to be insufficient.
+A July 2021 update to the World Scientists' Warning to Humanity found that 17% of COVID-19 recovery investments funds that had reportedly been allocated to a green recovery as of March 2021 to be insufficient.
 They warned that climate policies should be part of COVID-19 recovery.
 They demanded that plans address root causes and that immediate, drastic reductions in greenhouse gases be prioritised.

 According to a 2021 analysis by the Overseas Development Institute, China could do more to support a green recovery in developing countries.